realdustsans/realdustsans/README.md

 𓈒 really flirty people. it genuinely makes me uncomfortable, small platonic flirting is allowed but only with my close friends..

 𓈒 yaoi/yuri fetishizers or just make their whole person about it.

+𓈒 any killerchat fans, if you're already my friend but like this game i guess it's alright

 </details>